tonedefdev/terracreds/README.md

   path: C:\Temp\
 ```

-To enable logging for macOS:
+To enable logging for macOS and Linux:
 ```yaml
 logging:
   enabled: true